-The Dart 10k was the first, and is arguably the finest, 10k swim on the open water calendar and 2017 is its eighth year.
+The Dart 10k was the first, and is arguably the finest, 10k swim on the open water calendar and 2018 is its ninth year.
 It has grown from 200 swimmers to 1600.
 The course of the Dart 10K is a unique journey punctuated by landmarks such as the Cormorant Tree, the white rock, Sharpham boat house and Bow Creek.
 It’s supported by volunteers from the local and swimming community who make it special.
 It’s not a race – we have some fantastic and some very fast swimmers, we have skin swimmers, disabled swimmers, newbies, butterfly swimmers – but whatever the level, the language of the day is different.
 It’s a journey, not a race, and there’s room for everyone in the river.

 We have worked with a remarkable professional safety team since the start of the Dart that keep you safe every step of the way.
 Swimmers are flanked by professionally qualified employed lifeguards throughout the swim.
 There are two feeding stations on route with drinks and jelly babies, at around 4km and 8km.